oclb/pantree/README.md

 - [Usage](#usage)

 ## Introduction
 `pantree` converts a pangenome graph `.gfa` file into a `.vcf` file containing variants identified in the graph.
 It creates a reference tree and defines variants as edges that are not in the reference tree.
-For more information, please see our [preprint](https://www.biorxiv.org/content/10.1101/2025.08.04.668502v1).
+For more information, please see our preprint:

-`pantree` is a work in progress.
-If you use our code, please do reach out with questions and feedback.
+> Nowbandegani PS, Zhang S, Hu H, Li H, O'Connor LJ.
+Defining and cataloging variants in pangenome graphs. *bioRxiv*.
+2025. doi: [10.1101/2025.08.04.668502](https://doi.org/10.1101/2025.08.04.668502)

 ## Installation

-You can install `pantree` using `uv`:
+You can install `pantree` using [uv](https://docs.astral.sh/uv/getting-started/installation/):

 ```bash
 git clone https://github.com/oclb/pantree.git